Program Profile

 Mechanics

-How WorldMark worldmark credits work
+How WorldMark credits work

 WorldMark Credits cover all WorldMark resorts and select Wyndham properties via Plus Partners.
 Reservations are priced by resort, season, and unit size.
 Members can book at any resort up to 13 months in advance — there's no "home resort" concept like Club Wyndham.
 Credits banking is allowed (one year forward) and borrowing from next year is permitted up to 6 months ahead.
 The TravelShare benefit tier (offered to developer-direct purchasers) adds discounts and bonus credits, but resale buyers do not inherit TravelShare benefits.